-The consumable medical device segment of the health care industry and in particular the infusion products market is intensely competitive and is experiencing both horizontal and vertical consolidation.
+The consumable medical device segment of the health care industry and in particular the infusion products market is intensely competitive and continues to experience both horizontal and vertical consolidation.
 We believe that our ability to compete depends upon numerous factors including, among other things, continued product innovation, the quality, convenience and reliability of our products, access to distribution channels, patent protection and pricing.
 The ability to compete effectively depends on our ability to differentiate our products based on these factors, as well as our ability to perceive and respond to changing customer needs.
 We encounter significant competition in our markets both from large established medical device manufacturers and from smaller companies.
 Many of these companies have introduced competitive products with features not provided by the conventional products and methods they are intended to replace.
 Most of our current and prospective competitors have economic and other resources substantially greater than ours and are well established in the healthcare industry.
 Several large, established competitors offer broad product lines and have been successful in obtaining full-line contracts with a significant number of hospitals and group purchasing organizations to supply all of their infusion product requirements.
-Due to the highly competitive nature of the group purchasing organizations ("GPOs") or integrated delivery networks ("IDNs") contracting processes, we may not be able to obtain or maintain contract positions with major GPOs and IDNs across our products portfolio.
+Due to the highly competitive nature of the group purchasing organizations ("GPOS") or integrated delivery networks ("IDNs") contracting processes, we may not be able to obtain or maintain contract positions with major GPOs and IDNs across our products portfolio.
 Furthermore, the increasing leverage of organized buying groups may reduce market prices for our products thereby affecting our profitability.
 While having a contract with a GPO or IDN can facilitate sales to members of that GPO or IDN, it is no assurance that the sales volume of those products will be maintained.
 The members of such groups may choose to purchase from our competitors due to the price or quality offered by such competitors, which could result in a decline in our sales and profitability.
 In addition, distributors of our products may begin to negotiate terms of sale more aggressively in an effort to increase their profitability.
 Failure to negotiate distribution arrangements having advantageous pricing or other terms of sale could adversely affect our results of operations and financial condition.
 In addition, if we fail to implement distribution arrangements successfully, it could cause us to lose market share to our competitors.
-Moreover, there is no assurance that our competitors will not substantially increase
+Moreover, there is no assurance that our competitors will not substantially increase resources devoted to the development, manufacture and marketing of products competitive with our products.
+The successful implementation of such a strategy by one or more of our competitors could materially and adversely affect us.